Wamibee/easy-quizz/README.md

 # Easy quizz platform

-Simple and quick-to-set-up project for self-hosted quizzes, with answers saved in browser storage.
+Simple and quick-to-set-up project for self-hosted quizzes, with users answers saved in browser storage

 This project is open for contributions, whether it's through raising issues, submitting pull requests, or suggesting improvements.